habibcilmd-cardiologist/dr-cil/content/en/services/mitraclip/index.md

 {{< /alert >}}

 MitraClip is catheter-based treatment of severe mitral regurgitation.
 It is a minimally invasive alternative to open heart surgery.
-Interventional cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in MitraClip procedures.

 ## What is MitraClip?